bangalorejug/javafest/README.md

 ### Run development server using Hugo installed locally

-Refer below official instructions to install locally and run the server.
+Please refer to the below official instructions to install locally and run the server.

 [Official Hugo installation instructions](https://gohugo.io/installation/)